MarcinKozak/DatabaseMigrator/README.md

 ##### Defining columns

-This is a mandatory step to make migration work for the selected table.
+This is a mandatory step to make migration works for the selected table.
 You can define a single column

 ```php
 $column = new Column('column_name');